 On our site we have a number of arrangements of Corelli’s Trio Sonata.
 A trio sonata is written for three solo instruments.
 Corelli wrote Opus 1 (1681), Opus 2 (1685), Opus 3 (1689) & Opus 4 (1694).
 His works served as models for future composers including Bach and Handel.

-Interestingly Corelli rarely went above D on the highest string, on the odd occasion stretching to E. … the story goes that he refused to play a passage that extended to A in altissimo in the overture to Handel’s oratorio The Triumph of Time and Truth , and felt seriously offended when the composer (32 years his junior) played the note!
+Interestingly Corelli rarely went above D on the highest string, on the odd occasion stretching to E. … the story goes that he refused to play a passage that extended to A in altissimo in the overture to Handel’s oratorio The Triumph of Time and Truth (premiered in 1708), and felt seriously offended when the composer (32 years his junior) played the note!

-He died at the age of 59 in Rome, a very rich man who’s only indulgence was in valuable art and fine violins.
+Corelli died in Rome at the age of 59 a very rich man who’s only indulgence was in valuable art and fine violins.
 He never married or had any children.

 We currently have 15 arrangements by Corelli on our site, why not take a look by clicking on the link above.